Bungee Jumping in New Zealand

 Begging to Bungee Jump

 It was our third day in Queenstown.
 We had already experienced the super fun Skyline luge and jet boating, two of the more popular adrenaline producing activities in the area.
 However, the true badge of honor for an adrenaline junkie, is to bungee jump in Queenstown.
-The bungee (or bungy in NZ) craze originated on the Karawau Bridge in 1988.
-In the past 25 years, over 2,000,000 people have earned the bragging rights that come with jumping or diving off the Karawau Bridge.
+The bungee (or bungy in NZ) craze originated on the Kawarau Bridge in 1988.
+In the past 25 years, over 2,000,000 people have earned the bragging rights that come with jumping or diving off the Kawarau Bridge.

 After much begging and pleading from Delaney that bungee jumping is the only thing she really wants to do in New Zealand, I agree to look into it.
 Dale and Riley are pumped too.
 I think they are insane, but with over 2,000,000 successful plunges, I guess it is safe.
 In fact, it’s probably safer than crossing the street in Vietnam.
 Unfortunately, a visit to AJ Hackett’s shop in Queenstown left two of my adrenaline junkies disappointed.
 Neither Dale nor Riley meet their criteria.
 Dale is rejected due to his two detached ACLs, and Riley doesn’t weigh enough (minimum weight of 77 lbs).
 They are heartbroken.